osg-htc/docs/docs/other/osg-token-renewer.md

 1. Set the `token_path` to
     `/etc/osg/tokens/<ACCOUNT_SHORTNAME>.<TOKEN_NAME>.token`

-1. Optionally, you may also specify any of the following options, which can attenuate the respective values in the generated token compared to the associated with the account:
+1. Optionally, you may also specify any of the following options, which can limit the respective values in the generated token compared to the associated account:

     | Option         | Description                                               |
     |:---------------|:----------------------------------------------------------|